ShivanshGarg007/Follow_along_project/README.md

 ### ✅ Testing and Validation
 - Implemented input validation to ensure correct product details are stored.
 - Tested API responses to confirm successful cart storage.

+---

+## Milestone 18: Fetching Cart Products 🚀

+### ✅ Backend Cart Retrieval Endpoint
+- Created an endpoint to fetch all products inside a user's cart.

+### ✅ User-Based Filtering
+- Implemented logic to retrieve cart products based on the logged-in user's email.

+### ✅ API Integration with Frontend
+- Integrated the frontend cart page with the backend to fetch and display cart items.

+### ✅ Testing and Validation
+- Ensured that the cart data retrieval process is working correctly.
+- Tested API responses for accuracy and efficiency.

+---

+## Milestone 19: Cart Page UI & Quantity Management 🚀

+### ✅ Frontend Cart Page
+- Created a dedicated **Cart Page UI** to display products inside the cart.
+- Integrated the frontend with the backend endpoint from Milestone 18 to fetch cart items.

+### ✅ Quantity Management
+- Implemented **+ (increase)** and **- (decrease)** buttons for each cart product.
+- Users can modify product quantities dynamically.

+### ✅ Backend Endpoints for Quantity Update
+- Created API endpoints to handle **incrementing** and **decrementing** the product quantity inside the cart.
+- Integrated these endpoints with the frontend.

+### ✅ Testing and Validation
+- Ensured smooth UI interaction for increasing and decreasing quantities.
+- Tested API responses to validate quantity updates.

+---